 Alternatives for the North Area were not developed as part of the program, since a project-level EIR was already prepared for the North Area as part of the Los Cerritos Wetlands Oil Consolidation and Restoration Project (and alternatives were developed and evaluated as part of that project).
 The Los Cerritos Wetlands Oil Consolidation and Restoration Project EIR (State Clearinghouse Number 2016041083) contains more detail and quantitative analysis of the North Area.
 The following project characteristics were carried forward as part of the Los Cerritos Wetlands Oil Consolidation and Restoration Project (see also Chapter 2).
 The alternative would involve removing the existing oil operations and associated facilities and implementing a wetlands habitat restoration project on the Northern and Southern Synergy Oil Field sites.
-In the near-term, this would include remediating any contaminated areas, constructing a new sheet pile and earthen berm barrier along the southern limits of the Northern Synergy Oil Field site, excavating tidal channels, and removing the existing berm and roads that separate Steamshovel Slough form the non-tidal portions of the Northern Synergy Oil Field site.
-The first phase of the project would also include work on the Southern Synergy Oil Field site, including relocating the existing office building on-site to house the Long Beach Visitor Center, and construction of a parking lot, trail, overlook, sidewalk enhancements, and bikeway improvements.
+In the near-term, this would include remediating any contaminated areas, constructing a new sheet pile and earthen berm barrier along the southern limits of the Northern Synergy Oil Field site, excavating tidal channels, and removing the existing berm and roads that separate Steamshovel Slough form the non-tidal portions of the Northern Synergy Oil Field site, including relocating the existing office building on-site to house the Long Beach Visitor Center, and construction of a parking lot, trail, overlook, sidewalk enhancements, and bikeway improvements.